guillemboada/Loading-Benchmark/README.md

 * **c)** Using `.flow_from_directory()`
 * **d)** Using `.tfrecords`

-These are benchmarked on a segmentation task in `DatasetLoadingBenchmark.ipynb`.
+These are benchmarked on a segmentation task in `DatasetLoadingBenchmark.ipynb`, where the best approaches are discussed.

 ## References
 To execute the benchmarking on your machine, you will need to:
 * Create a virtual environment from `requirements.txt`.
 This is easily managed executing `pip install -r requirements.txt` on the terminal.
 * Install the packages required for GPU computing.
-Given the tensorflow 2.4.0, these are CUDA 11.0 and cuDNN 8.0 (more combinations [here](https://www.tensorflow.org/install/source#gpu)).
+Note that the code has only been tested with tensorflow 2.4.0, which works with CUDA 11.0 and cuDNN 8.0.
+For more combinations, check the [link](https://www.tensorflow.org/install/source#gpu).
 * Start a W&B container to log memory usage during training.
 A quickstart tutorial can be found [here](https://docs.wandb.ai/quickstart).

 Please write me if you have any question understanding the code (guillemboada@hotmail.com).